 - The idol of Sri Varadvinayak is considered to be Swayambhu in nature.
 The deity appears in a seated position with the trunk turned.
 The Temple worships 2 idols, the old and the original one covered with Sindur and the new one made from Marble.

-- The Varadvinayak Temple is the only Ganesh Temple where the devotees are permitted to enter into the Sanctum and pay respects to the Lord himself at proximity.
+- The Varadvinayak Temple is the only Ganesh Temple where the devotees are permitted to enter into the Sanctum and pay respects to the Lord himself in proximity.

 - According to the local belief, devotees who consume the Coconut Prasad during the Maghi Chaturthi are blessed with a son.